clabot/clabot/README.md

 *optional*

-This function will be called by clabot in case he needs to add a contractor to the list of signed contractors.
+This function will be called by clabot in case it needs to add a contractor to the list of signed contractors.
 Provide a function here that adds a contractor to your database and calls the callback with a boolean success flag.

 #### token